-The Seminary requires each student to carry health insurance during his years of study at the Seminary.
+The Seminary requires each student to carry health insurance for himself and his immediate family during his years of study at the Seminary.
 At matriculation each new student is given opportunity to purchase health insurance at group rates if he is not already carrying such insurance.